PythonAPI: redesing Py++ boost::python API code generation and installation

 |Status:||Archived||Start date:||30 Mar 2013|

 - find the reason of huge memory consumption during automatic boost python code generation (pygccxml)

-#4 Updated by pospelov over 7 years ago
+#4 Updated by pospelov almost 8 years ago

 - Tracker changed from Bug to Refactoring